 It’s the festive season!
 And like most household gets right into the spirit of it all.
 These are some of our favourite things for this time of yea.

 Ornaments are the best at any given time of the year.
-However when it comes to Christmas ornaments, you can keep adding a few new ones every year and unlike other collections around the home, it’s not really considered hoarding.
+However when it comes to Christmas ornaments, we keep adding a few new ones every year.
 Here the favourites from our collection – some made ourselves, some repurposed, some gifts and others we’ve picked on travels.

-Unlike an endless collection of ornaments for the tree, we use what we already have to decorate the table with place settings and centrepieces.
-A short stroll in the garden, a walk to the toy box, a look around the home… and it’s easy to make Christmas entertaining a breeze.
+We love creating a beautiful tablescape with place settings and centrepieces.
+A short stroll in the garden, a walk to the toy box, a look around the home… and it’s easy to make Christmas entertaining a breeze using what we have.

 We have had a few festive feasts in the run-up to the main Christmas lunch.
 We consider them trial runs.
 Here are some of the favourite things that will make up our Christmas smorgasbord: